 Tooth Extraction and Smoking: Here’s What You Need To Know

 Getting a tooth pulled is not something that is usually on the top of anybody’s list.
-Whether you need to have your wisdom teeth (third molar teeth) pulled or perhaps another molar needs to come out, one thing in certain, tooth extractions are not very fun.
-The good news is, typically tooth extractions heel fairly quickly.
-However if you are a smoker, you may have some additional concerns when it comes to tooth extraction.
+Whether you need to have your wisdom teeth (third molar teeth) pulled or perhaps another molar needs to come out, one thing is certain, tooth extractions are not very fun.
+The good news is, typically tooth extractions heal fairly quickly.
+However, if you are a smoker, you may have some additional concerns when it comes to tooth extraction.

 Why Are Tooth Extractions Different For Smokers?

 Smoking can cause a variety of different complications after you have your teeth pulled.
 When you have a tooth pulled, your body begins a natural healing process.
 First, a blood clot will form in place of the empty socket.
 Next, fibroblasts begin generating.
 This cell development is critical to healing the wound.
 From there, the process of bone creation begins.
 Isn’t the human body amazing?

 Unfortunately, cigarette smoking, or any smoking for that matter, can disrupt this healing process and create a variety of risk factors.
 When you smoke a cigarette, for example, your blood pressure will rise, which can lead to bleeding and dizziness.
 If bleeding and dizziness don’t sound fun, you should also know that tobacco itself causes problems with wound healing following a tooth extraction.